 2. Don’t be afraid to ask, about anything.

 I spent my first two terms at university not knowing how to use the printers.
 This was ridiculously inconvenient and when I eventually asked a friend to show me it turned out to be a ridiculously easy process.
-Not being able to use a printer is one thing but if you are finding yourself really struggling, all universities have facilities and people that can help you with anything from family troubles to mental health issues.
+Not being able to use a printer i\s one thing but if you are finding yourself really struggling, all universities have facilities and people that can help you with anything from family troubles to mental health issues to stress.
 Often asking for help is the scariest part but remember your university wants to help you so don’t be afraid to talk to someone about your wellbeing.
+If you’re feeling too stressed over deadlines then it’s important that you talk to someone and if it gets too bad use a fast essay writing service.

 3. You’ll find your people.